 Other commonly grown varieties regarded as up-and-coming "new" varieties by the industry include Braeburn, Cameo, Ginger Gold, HoneyCrisp and Pink Lady.
 The apple trade measures apples in 42-pound carton increments.

-China leads the world in apple production, followed by the United States.
-Other leading countries are Turkey, Italy and Poland.
-Global apple production in 2006/07 was estimated at 42 million metric tons (MT).
+China leads the world in apple production, harvesting a record 38 million tons in 2012, followed by the United States.
+Other leading countries are the European Union (11.3 million tons), Turkey (a record 2.9 million tons) and Chile (1.3 million tons).
+Global apple production in 2012 was estimated at a record 67.5 million metric tons.
+(FAS 2013)

-Exports of U.S. apple juice totaled 34,823 kiloliters and were valued at $34.7 million in 2011.
-Canada was the largest market for the juice, followed by Japan and Mexico.
+Exports of U.S. apple juice in 2012 totaled more than 8.9 million single-strength gallons and were valued at nearly $37.4 million.
+Canada was the largest market for the juice, followed by South Korea and Japan.
 (FAS)

-The United States imported nearly 1.9 million kiloliters of apple juice in 2011, valued at nearly $715.8 million.
-The top source was China, followed by Argentina, Chile and Brazil.
+The United States imported more than 471.4 million single-strength gallons of apple juice in 2012 valued at more than $745.9 million.
+The top source was China, followed by Argentina and Chile.
 Imports are mostly concentrated non-frozen.
-According to FAS, apple juice imports from China have increased from a 10 percent share of domestic apple juice consumption to 60 percent share in 2008.
+(FAS)

 Due to the surge of low-priced apple juice from China, the United States imposed antidumping duties on all imports of Chinese non-frozen apple juice concentrate in May 2000.
 The antidumping duties range from 9 percent to 52 percent.
 The antidumping duties were reviewed by the U.S. International Trade Commission in 2005.
 The existing order on imports of certain non-frozen concentrated apple juice from China remain.